civol/HDLRuby/README.md

 ```

-As final note, HDLRuby is also a language with supports reflection for
-all its constructs.
-For example, the system of an instance can be accessed
-using the `systemT` method, and this latter can be used to create
-other instances.
-For example, previously, `dff_single` was declared with
-an anonymous system (i.e., it cannot be accessed by name).
-This system
-can however be used as follows to generate another instance:
+Lastly note, HDLRuby is also a language with supports reflection for all its constructs.
+For example, the system of an instance can be accessed using the `systemT` method, and this latter can be used to create other instances.
+For example, previously, `dff_single` was declared with an anonymous system (i.e., it cannot be accessed by name).
+This system can however be used as follows to generate another instance:

 ```ruby
 dff_single.systemT.instantiate(:dff_not_single)